Campus Policy on Scientific Misconduct

 4. Consult, as the need arises on an ad hoc basis, with faculty members of his or her choice during the formal investigation.

-5. Inform collaborator(s) in the research project under investigation and give them the
+5. Inform collaborator(s) in the research project under investigation and give them the opportunity to comment.

 6. Immediately proceed to collect and secure all materials necessary for the investigation.